THE PLATFORM

 A line edit covers all the editing tasks on my checklist for a copy edit, plus a deeper sentence-level look at additional fixes.

-Line editing include these tasks, whereas copy editing does not:
+Line editing includes these tasks, whereas copy editing does not:

-5. Query the author in a marginal note about why Susan in chapter 2 was wearing a winter coat when the scene takes place in summer.
+- Querying the author in a marginal note about why Susan in Chapter 2 was wearing a winter coat when the scene takes place in summer.
 Or whether the author intended for the detective described earlier with a full beard to be scratching his stubble.

-6. Rewrite awkward sentences, break up long sentences, streamline sentences with clauses and parentheticals.
-Recast sentences that begin with There are and It is.
+- Rewriting awkward sentences, breaking up long sentences, or streamlining sentences with clauses and parenthetical phrases.
+A line editor may recast sentences that begin with There are and It is.
 Those constructions are simply not strong.
 That’s why line editing is considered a sentence-level type of edit.

-7. Substitute stronger words for the commonly overused words (very, pretty, things, great, really, and good are my pet peeves).
+- Substituting stronger words for commonly overused words (very, pretty, things, great, really, and good are my pet peeves).

-When asking a potential editor “What is a copy edit?” you might hear the term “line edit” used interchangeably.
-So, what's the actual difference?
+When asking a potential editor “What is a copy edit?” you might hear the term “proofread” used interchangeably as well.
+So, what’s the actual difference there?

 Copy editing vs proofreading

-Hence the name, a proofreader works with a “proof” – or a nearly finished product or work.
-A proofreading is typically conducted after the manuscript has been entirely edited and designed, as a final overview check before printing.
+A proofreader works with a “proof” – or a nearly finished product or work.
+Proofreading is typically conducted after the manuscript has been entirely edited and designed, as a final check before printing.

 Copy editing is often used interchangeably with proofreading, because as you can see, there are some overlaps.
 But, if we were to explain it in terms of depth, a copy edit is a low-level edit, and a proofread is an even lower level edit.